mavrowww/Conservative_Formula_Strategy/README.md

 ---

 ## Key Results
-- Backtests show outperformance versus benchmarks (SPY, IWM)
+- Backtests show consistent outperformance versus benchmarks (SPY, IWM)
-- Exhibits lower volatility and drawdowns than market indices
+- Lower volatility and drawdowns compared to market indices
-- Delivers higher risk-adjusted returns (Sharpe ratio > benchmarks)
+- Higher risk-adjusted returns (Sharpe ratio above benchmarks)
 - Results account for transaction costs

 *(Exact figures such as CAGR, Sharpe ratio, and Max Drawdown are provided in the notebook.)*